Want to know some great fishing weekend getaways for you…

 The 56,000-acre Lake Hartwell, an impoundment of the Savannah River, provides a comparatively high-quality, new spotted bass fishery and an outstanding largemouth community.
 The lake is also particularly diverse in its habitat offerings and has an excellent forage base that involves blueback herring, threadfin, and bluegills, gizzard shad, and crawfish.

 Famous For: Hartwell has long been a favorite lake of local anglers and a popular tournament venue due to its diversity and the quality of its bass.
-However, it’s gained national notice as best southern bass fishing in recent years as a famous tour stop for professional fishing organizations, and one which typically produces nicely for the benefit.
+However, it’s gained national notice as the best southern bass fishing in recent years as a famous tour stop for professional fishing organizations, and one which typically produces nicely for the benefit.

 Tips: Most of Hartwell is clear sufficient to provide outstanding sight-fishing throughout the spring.
 Once bass moves off the beds, blueback herring record much about the fish’s behavior.
 From late spring to fall, keep a big walking topwater lure attached at all times, and don’t wait to throw it in the middle of the day.